adjtomo/seisflows/docs/manual/manual.rst

 Overview
 ========

-SeisFlows is a Python adjoint tomography and full waveform inversion package designed to be flexible enough for use in both scientific research and large scale regional, global, and exploration inversions.
+SeisFlows is a Python adjoint tomography and full waveform inversion package designed to be flexible enough for use in scientific research and large scale regional, global, and exploration inversions.

 To provide this flexibility, users are offered choices in each of the following categories: workflow, system, solver, optimization, preprocessing, and postprocessing.
 Within each category, different classes are interchangeable.